-- 1. Ask yourself the following questions: - a.
-If appropriate, has payment been received? - b.
-If appropriate, have the estimated costs been accepted? - c.
-If appropriate, have four days passed since the Notify Vendor letter was sent? - d.
-If appropriate, has the Copyright Certification been received? - 2.
+- a.
+If appropriate, has the requestor made payment ? - b.
+If appropriate, has the requestor accepted the estimated costs ? - c.
+If appropriate, have four days passed since you sent the Notify Vendor letter ? - d.
+If appropriate, has the requestor returned the signed Copyright Certification ? - 2.
 Then send a letter to the Requestor with copies of the documents requested.
 The letter should include a comprehensive list of all documents released and a list of any pages you did not release.
 See Form Letter #5 in Appendix VIII.B.
 If the requestor will be inspecting the documents instead of getting copies, confirm in writing the availability of the documents for inspection.